Does that make your hair stand on end? I cringe inside when I see students start their writing like this.

 Everyone thinks it was because of the snow.
 And in a way, I suppose that's true.

-Again, questions for the students.
+Again, questions about the mentor text examples.
 What do you think happened?
 When someone mentions that it was "because" of the snow, what does that make you think happened?
 Could you start a story that was "because" of something?

-One of my favorites, from Out of My Mind by Sharon Draper (this is actually from the second chapter because I find the first chapter more like a prologue):
+One of my favorite examples for 5th and 6th graders is from Out of My Mind by Sharon Draper (this is actually from the second chapter.)

 I can't talk.
 I can't walk.
 I can't feed myself or take myself to the bathroom.
 Big bummer.

-I have to admit students' eyes widen as they hear those lines.
-Their brains are working, trying to figure out how they can reconfigure those sentences into something of their own.
+Students' eyes widen as they hear those lines.
+Their brains are working, trying to figure out how they can reconfigure those mentor sentences into something of their own.

 Scaffold their first tries so they aren't overwhelmed.
-I give my students something that looks like a Mad Lib, with words taken out.
+I give my students something that looks like a Mad Lib, with keywords deleted.

 No comments